LuisMQuinones/KrakenTicker/README.md

 # KrakenTicker

-> A simple Kraken Ticker

 ![Screenshot](KrakenTicker_MacOS_Screenshot.png)
 Screenshot of ticker in action.
-Live market data for BTC/USD and XRP/USD are shown respectively.
+Live market data for BTC/USD and XRP/USD are shown, respectively.

 Simple ticker that display and monitors current trading pairs on Kraken's exchange.
 ### Features
 Standalone ticker widget that display's current market data.
-Accompanied python script retreives data live, and saves the data into a CSV file.
+Accompanied python script retrieves data live, and saves the data into a CSV file.
 Current displayed data:
  - 24 Hour Low
  - 24 Hour High